bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - -4°
-- Mostly Clear
+- Clear
-- 59% humidity
+- 58% humidity
 - 7 mph wind
-- 33% cloud cover
+- 0% cloud cover
 - 28 AQI 🟩
-- 1.95 inches of snow and 0.09 inches of rain expected in the next 48 hours
+- 2 inches of snow and 0.08 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>